hsayginel/autdec/README.md

-# AutDEC: Automorphism Ensemble Decoder for Quantum Stabilizer Codes
+# AutDEC: Quantum Automorphism Ensemble Decoder
 Python package for implementation of the Quantum Automorphism Ensemble Decoder, "AutDEC".

 AutDEC is designed for parallel ensemble decoding of quantum error-correcting codes with large automorphism groups.
 It works by creating an ensemble of automorphism guided BP, BP+OSD or BP+LSD decoders.
 For Bivariate Bicycle Codes under circuit-level noise, using only a BP-based ensemble, we approach and match BP+OSD0 performance without postprocessing.
 On the other hand, using a BP+OSD0-based ensemble, we achieve similar decoding performance to BP+OSD10.
 It is inspired by the work of M. Geiselhart et al for classical codes [1].